• Skip to primary navigation

 Prosencephalon disease

 Head pressing is one symptom of this disease, in which a cat’s front portion of the brain is damaged.
-“In the case of prosencephalon disease, the forebrain and thalamus are damaged, affecting the way your cat behaves—from their reflexes to their vision,” explains Dr Kong.
+“In the case of prosencephalon disease, damage occurs in the forebrain and thalamus, affecting the way your cat behaves—from their reflexes to their vision,” explains Dr Kong.

 Structurally, cat brains are similar to our own, with different regions responsible for various functions.
 The forebrain and the thalamus allow cats to walk properly and respond to stimuli normally.
 When those parts of the brain are damaged, head pressing can follow.